-Position Title: Land Tenure Specialist Status: Regular, Full Time, Mid-Level Location: […]
+Position Title: Chief of Advocacy and Communications Status: Regular, Full Time […]

 Landesa is a world class research and advocacy organization whose goal is to secure land rights for the world’s poorest people through improved policies, laws and programs.